The Bankrate promise

 How to choose the right mortgage loan originator for you

-When you’re seeking a mortgage, you have the ability to compare and choose between mortgage lenders and loan originators.
+When you’re seeking a mortgage, you can compare and choose between mortgage lenders and loan originators.
 It can be tempting to go with the first one you contact — you might even be impressed with the person’s offer or pitch.
 In fact, almost half of all homebuyers skip the rate-shopping process, according to a Freddie Mac study.
 Big mistake: Borrowers who don’t shop around before choosing a mortgage tend to miss out on better terms — mainly lower interest rates.

-When talking to an MLO, be sure to get all the details: the loan’s interest rate, its APR, any and all fees and any additional perks or discounts.
-These will be key points when you’re comparing mortgage offers and mortgage lenders.
+- Get all the details.
+Be sure to ask about the loan’s interest rate, APR, fees and any added perks or discounts.
+These will be key points to know when you’re comparing mortgage offers and mortgage lenders.

-If you run into a hard pitch, stand your ground.
-Politely request a quote and let the loan originator know you might circle back when you’ve reviewed all of your options.
-Although it can be an uncomfortable conversation to decline an offer or ask for more time, your mortgage is a significant financial commitment, and it pays to be thorough.
+- Stand your ground.
+If the MLO is a bit pushy, politely request a quote and let the loan originator know you might circle back when you’ve reviewed all of your options.
+Although it can be an uncomfortable conversation to decline an offer or ask for more time, your mortgage is a big financial commitment, and it pays to be thorough.

+- Ensure the MLO is personable.
 It’s also important that you can envision working well together with this person.
 If you can’t understand what they say (or vice versa) or feel uncomfortable asking them questions, then they’re likely not the right fit.
-Discuss the loan originator’s communication style — will you regularly hear from them with status updates? — and confirm that it meets your preferences.
+Discuss the loan originator’s communication style — will you regularly hear from them with status updates? —and confirm that it meets your preferences.